Carolyn Clifford anchors the 4, 6, 7 and 11 pm newscasts.

 Carolyn, a native Detroiter. grew up on the northwest side of the city.

 Being the youngest of nine children, with more than 40 grandchildren in her family, she was thrilled to return to her hometown and work at the very station she grew up watching.
 "It’s like a dream come true," says Carolyn.

 Carolyn is a proud graduate of Michigan State University, earning a degree in Broadcast Journalism.
 She also learned mental toughness from spending time in MSU's Army ROTC.

-Carolyn was hired at WXYZ to anchor weekends and as the station's health reporter.
-Then by May 2002, Detroit began waking up with Carolyn when she joined the "Action News This Morning" team.
+Carolyn was originally hired at WXYZ to anchor weekends and as the station's health reporter.
+By May 2002, Detroit began waking up with Carolyn when she joined the "7 Action News This Morning" team.

-Carolyn spent 13 years doing Carolyn's Health Edge Reports and informing Detroiters about the latest developments in medical science and the effects they have on our community.
-Carolyn was also the host of the multiple emmy-nominated half hour health program called Healthy Living Sunday.
+Carolyn spent 13 years informing Detroiters about the latest developments in medical science and the effects they have on our community.
+Carolyn was also the host of the multiple emmy-nominated half hour health program called “Healthy Living Sunday.”

-Carolyn came to WXYZ-TV from WPGH-TV in Pittsburgh where she anchored the 10 p.m. newscast.
-Before that, she anchored the 10 p.m. news at WLFL-TV in Raleigh, N.C. where she worked her way up from weekend anchor and medical reporter.
-Carolyn also worked at the CBS affiliates in both Orlando, Florida and Lansing, but got her real start in news at a small radio station in Lansing.
+Carolyn came to WXYZ-TV from WPGH-TV in Pittsburgh PA, where she anchored the 10 p.m. newscast.
+Before that, she anchored the 10 p.m. news at WLFL-TV in Raleigh, NC.